State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Continuous DID estimation

-I estimate (\ref{eq:dd}) on balanced state-year panel datasets of state government finances from the years 1783 to 1982.
-The covariate matrix $X_{it}$ includes measures of railroad access, farm sizes, and farm values.
-Missing values in $X_{it}$ are imputed separately in the time periods before and after 1868, carrying the last observation forward and impute remaining missing values by carrying the next observation backward.

-Table \ref{dd-estimates} reports the DID treatment effect estimates and corresponding 95\% confidence intervals constructed using 1,000 state-stratified bootstrap samples.
-The estimates indicate that a 10\% increase in log per-capita homesteads is expected to significantly decrease log per-capita stage government finances by about 0.1\%.
-The point estimates are considerably smaller in magnitude -- albeit in the the same direction-- as the per-period MC-NNM estimates presented in Section \ref{main-estimates}.
-The bootstrap confidence intervals around the DID estimates are considerably more narrow than those for the MC-NNM per-period impacts displayed in Figure \ref{mc-estimates} and are potentially overoptimistic due to serial correlation in the DID regression errors.
+Table \ref{dd-estimates} reports DID estimates of the average causal effect of exposure to log per-capita homestead patents, with 95\% confidence intervals constructed using 999 state-stratified bootstrap samples.
+The estimates indicate that a 1\% increase in log per-capita homesteads decreases log per-capita state government spending or revenue by about 4\%.
+The point estimates are considerably smaller in magnitude --- albeit, in the same direction --- as the per-period MC-W estimates presented in Section \ref{main-estimates}.
+The bootstrap confidence intervals around the DID estimates are considerably more narrow than those for the MC-W estimates displayed in the bottom panels of Figures \ref{mc-estimates} and \ref{mc-estimates-rev-pc}, and are potentially overoptimistic due to serial correlation in the DID regression errors \citep{bertrand2004much}.
+The estimates on state size are insensitive to the method used for imputing expenditure or revenue values that are missing due to nonresponse (Table \ref{dd-estimates-sens}).